v3kt0r-87/Ubuntu-Fix/README.md

-### This script will fix and improve Ubuntu 24.04 LTS and distros based on it
+### This script will fix and improve Ubuntu 24.04 LTS

 ### How to run Script ? >> RUN >>  ``` bash ubuntu24_04-fix.sh ```